mviereck/x11docker/README.md

 #Hardware accelerated OpenGL rendering
 Software accelerated OpenGL is available in all provided X servers.
 The image needs an OpenGL implementation to profit from it.
 The easiest way to achieve this is to install package 'mesa-utils' in your image.

 Immediate GPU hardware acceleration with option --gpu is quite fast and secure to use with a core second X server.
 As for now, it works with options --X11 and --hostdisplay only.
-It can have some rendering glitches due to missing shared memory with the host.
-(This can be fixed with either option --ipc or --net, but has the drawback to break container isolation in this case).
+It can get additional speed-up with insecure option --ipc.

  Mediate GPU hardware acceleration for OpenGL / GLX with option --virtualgl is possible with VirtualGL (http://www.virtualgl.org).
 Other than option --gpu, it works with xpra and Xephyr, too, but has the drawback to break container isolation from display :0.
-Use only with full trusted applications and images.
+Use only with trusted applications and images.
 Needs VirtualGL to be installed on host.

  Using hardware acceleration can degrade or break container isolation.
 Look at table in section "Security".